afni/afni/doc/afni_sphinx/programs/timing_tool.py_sphx.rst

             The default is -1, which uses the minimum needed for accuracy.

                 Consider '-show_timing' and '-write_timing'.

+       -mplaces NPLACES             : specify # places used for married fields

+            e.g. -mplaces 1

+            Akin to -nplaces, this option controls the number of places to the right of the decimal that are used when printing stimulus event modulators (amplitude and duration modulators).
+            The default is -1, which uses the minimum needed for accuracy.

+                Consider '-nplaces', '-show_timing' and '-write_timing'.

+       -select_runs OLD1 OLD2 ... : make new timing from runs of an old one

+            example a: Convert a single run into the second of 4 runs.

+               -select_runs 0 1 0 0

+            example b: Get the last 2 runs out of a 4-run timing file.

+               -select_runs 3 4

+            example c: Reverse the order of a 4 run timing file.

+               -select_runs 4 3 2 1

+            example d: Make a 6 run timing file, where they are all the same as the original run 2, except the new run 4 is empty.

+               -select_runs 2 2 2 0 2 2

+            example e: Convert 3 runs into positions 4, 5 and 2 of 5 runs.
+                       So 1 -> posn 4, 2 -> posn 5, and 3 -> posn 2.
+                       The other 2 runs are empty.

+               -select_runs 0 3 0 1 2

+            Use this option to create a new timing element by selecting runs of an old one.
+Runs are 1-based (from 1 to #runs), and 0 means to use an empty run (no events).
+For example, if the original timing element has 5 runs, then use 1..5 to select them, and 0 to select an empty run.

+            Original runs can be any number of times, and in any order.

+            The number of runs in the result is equal to the number of runs listed as parameters to this option.

+                Consider '-nplaces', '-show_timing' and '-write_timing'.

        -per_run                     : perform relevant operations per run